semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 ### The boolean query

-The first compound query I want to introduce you is the **boolean query**.
+The first compound query I want to introduc is the **boolean query**.
 The boolean query allows you to **connect multiple queries to get a boolean value**.

 With three keywords that are *should*, *must* et *must_not*, you will be able to define some inbound rules